 It was therefore only a matter of time before the software was made available to LINUX users.
 Fortunately, CytoSpec is based on Matlab,

 which runs on both operating systems, so no major code adaptations were necessary.
-Apart from some older routines requiring direct access
+Apart from some older routines that require direct

 What are the differences between the Windows and LINUX versions of CytoSpec?

 CytoSpec for Windows is a stand-alone application that does not require any additional commercial software - the Windows versions use the

 full Matlab installation, i.e. a valid Matlab licence.

 There are no functional differences between the Windows and LINUX editions of CytoSpec.

 Exception: The function 'Synthon imaging', i.e. the interface between CytoSpec and Synthon's NeuroDeveloper™

 software is not available under LINUX.
 The Synthon imaging function

 uses validated artificial neural network models encoded in a Windows dynamic link library (dll) for class prediction of IR, or